zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataassemblyimport-findexportedtypebyname-method.md

 ## <a name="parameters"></a>Parameter
  `szName`
- [in] Der Name des exportierten Typs.
+ [in] The name of the exported type.

  `mdtExportedType`
- [in] Das Metadatentoken für die einschließende Klasse des exportierten Typs.
-Dieser Wert ist `mdExportedTypeNil` Wenn der angeforderte exportierte Typ nicht geschachtelter Typ ist.
+ [in] The metadata token for the enclosing class of the exported type.
+This value is `mdExportedTypeNil` if the requested exported type is not a nested type.

  `ptkExportedType`
- [out] Ein Zeiger auf die `mdExportedType` Token, das den exportierten Typ darstellt.
+ [out] A pointer to the `mdExportedType` token that represents the exported type.

 ## <a name="remarks"></a>Hinweise
- Die `FindExportedTypeByName` -Methode verwendet die Standardregeln, die von der common Language Runtime zum Auflösen von verweisen.
+ The `FindExportedTypeByName` method uses the standard rules employed by the common language runtime for resolving references.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll verwendet
+ **Library:** Used as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]